Bus Driver (video game): Gameplay

-Buses

 The game contains a variety of buses which are based on real life buses.
 As a game set in the United States, most of the buses are based on American designs, however, there are some which are based on European designs since the game was made in the Czech Republic.
 The buses included are 3 MCI 102D3 (known as GNR-13 LE, including a jail variant which is known as GNR-13 Eco), a Ford B-Series school bus (known as Toucan), a MCI D4500 coach (known as Gryphon Birdie), 2 NovaBus RTS-06 (known as Niva WS-27 Cityroamer), 2 Setra S415HDH (known as Sista XT), 2 Renault Agora S (known as Remark EU) and a Volvo B7TL Wright Eclipse Gemini double decker (known as Velven 18).
 The Temsa Edition included the Temsa Avenue, Temsa Tourmalin IC, Temsa Opalin, TEMSA Safari HD and the Temsa Diamond.

-Tiers

 The initial game contains five tiers.
 An additional tier was added in Bus Driver Temsa Edition and in Bus Driver Gold Edition.
 Each tier contains six different routes.
 To unlock the next tier, the player must drive at least four of the routes successfully.
 As the game progresses, routes become longer and more complicated.
-As mentioned above, you have to score more than 0 points to complete each level.
-Therefore, you have to maintain an formal speed which gives you advantages: 1.
-You will reach the destination in time.
-2. You can brake slowly so that passengers are not disappointed at sharp braking.
-3. You will get points for reaching in time and obeying traffic signals.
+The player has to score more than 0 points to complete each level.